keithzg/diablo-item-name-generator/readme.md

 ## Licence / License

 The code in this project is licensed under the GPLv3, with the "or later" clause.
 I might add Copyleft.next to that if possible, and maybe the AGPL makes sense, but we'll figure that out later.
+A copy of the General Public License is provided in the source repository.

+Many images are from http://opengameart.org/content/32x32-fantasy-tileset and are licensed under Creative Commons Attribution Share Alike 3.0 or later.

 ## Install